 There are no murdered fish in this healthy carrot lox recipe.

 This pâté can be used in sandwiches, wraps, and sushi rolls or eaten by itself.
-It uses walnuts for texture and dulse flakes for a fishy, smoky taste.

 The candy-cane beet beautifies any dish that it touches.